ryukinix/lisp-inference/README.md

 # Usage

-The main usage for now it's using a truth-table generator by using it's command line interface.
+The main usage for now it's using as a truth-table generator by using its command line interface.
 You can download the last release and use as showed in the last picture.

 # License